joewhitsitt/joewhitsitt.github.io/_posts/2017-07-21-ragbrai-xlv-packlist.md

 category: RAGBRAI
 tags: packing, gear, camping, biking
 ---
 Below is my pack list for RAGBRAI XLV (2017).
-Here are some aspects that have affected how I pack this year.
+Here are some aspects that have affected how I pack this year..

 - Supported by my team bus.
 - Riding/camping with my wife.